 Service Work in Del Norte County

-In Del Norte County, two thirds of our work is with homeowners, and one third with community based organizations.
+In Del Norte County, half of our work is with homeowners, and half with community-based organizations.
 The type of work includes building wheelchair ramps, porches, stairs, awnings, and other general home repairs.
 No construction experience is needed, and you’ll be amazed at all of the work that your youth teams complete!
 Most projects take longer to complete than your week at SSP so you may see the beginning, middle or end of a project.

 In 2019, volunteers completed 14 projects for homeowners and community organizations:

 - 4 ramps

 - Invasive plant removal with Tolowa Dunes Stewards and California State Parks

 - Community garden work with Family Resource Center of the Redwoods and Del Norte County Community Health Center Garden

 - Elk Valley Rancheria

 - Redwood National and State Parks